SindriaInc/XPipe/BaseImages/qemu/README.md

 ## Qemu

-This tiny and basic image can be used to boot vm as pod in kubernetes clusters.
+This tiny and basic image can be used to boot vm as pod in kubernetes clusters

 Installed packages:
 - bash